-Trinity is led by Danny J. Anderson, Ph.D., the University's 19th president.
-The University is governed by a diverse, 36-member Board of Trustees, which is responsible for establishing policies for the governance of the University.
-Four vice presidents oversee faculty and student affairs; information resources, communications and marketing; finance and administration; and alumni relations and development.
+Trinity is led by Danny J. Anderson, Ph.D., the University's 19th President.
+The President works with an executive leadership team that makes up the President's Cabinet.
+The University is governed by a diverse Board of Trustees of up to 36 members, which is responsible for establishing policies for the governance of the University.

-Anderson and his wife, Kimberly, a teacher, librarian, and community volunteer, are parents to two adult children and a dachshund named Willy.
+Anderson and his wife, Kimberly, a teacher, librarian, and community volunteer, are parents to two adult children.

 Mr. Logan received his B.B.A. from Texas Tech University in 1984 and has been licensed as a certified public accountant since 1987.